Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Introduction

-A more specific setting in metric framework is considering single peaked and $1$-Euclidean preferences, where the voters and alternatives lie on the real line \citep{black48grouDecision, moulin1980strategy, miyagawa2001locating, fotakis2016conference, fotakis2022distortion, VOUDOURIS2023266, ghodsi2019distortion}.
-The parallel work of \cite{DBLP:journals/corr/abs-2408-11755} investigates distortion of deterministic algorithms for $k$-committee selection on the line with min-cost objective function, using additional distance queries.
-Recently, \cite{cembrano2025metricdistortionpeerselection} studied this problem in the context of peer selection, where the alternatives and voters coincide, and provided tight results for several social cost objectives on the line metric.
+A more specific setting in the metric framework considers single-peaked and $1$-Euclidean preferences, where the voters and candidates lie on the real line \citep{black48grouDecision, moulin1980strategy, miyagawa2001locating, fotakis2016conference, fotakis2022distortion, VOUDOURIS2023266, ghodsi2019distortion}. \citet{fotakis2025distortion} investigate the distortion of deterministic algorithms for $k$-committee selection on the line with the min-cost objective function, using additional distance queries.
+Recently, \citet{cembrano2025metricdistortionpeerselection} studied this problem in the context of peer selection, where the candidates and voters coincide, and provided tight results for several social cost objectives on the line metric.

-For the non-metric framework and when a voter's utility for a committee is defined as her maximum utility for its members, ~\cite{caragiannis2017subset} proposed a rule that achieves distortion for deterministic committee selection of $O(1 + m\cdot(m-k)/k)$.
-Another concept related to committee selection is that of stable committees and stable lotteries, which has been the subject of some recent studies \citep{jiang2020approximately, DBLP:conf/ijcai/Borodin0L022}.
+For the non-metric framework, and when a voter's utility for a committee is defined as her maximum utility for its members, \citet{caragiannis2017subset} proposed a rule that achieves distortion for deterministic committee selection of $O(1 + m \cdot (m - k)/k)$.
+Another concept related to committee selection is that of stable committees and stable lotteries, which has been the subject of recent studies \citep{jiang2020approximately, DBLP:conf/ijcai/Borodin0L022}.